 Dr. Simon Woodworth

-Other areas of research which interest Simon include how information systems influence patient care pathways; how decision support systems and business intelligence influence patient care and care management and how disruptive low – cost technologies can be used in resource limited environments.
+Other areas of research which interest Simon include how information systems influence patient care pathways; how decision support systems and business intelligence influence patient care and care management; how disruptive low – cost technologies can be used in resource limited environments and information systems cybersecurity.

-Simon is pursuing research opportunities in the following areas:
+Simon is currently involved in the following INFANT projects